A new Arkansas law allows rapists to sue their victims to stop an abortion.

 The thrust of the law is that it makes it a felony for doctors to perform dilation and evacuation abortion procedures, except in cases where such a procedure is necessary to prevent death or physical maiming of the mother.
 Critics note that the law doesn’t allow an exception for patients to obtain the specified procedure even in cases of rape or incest.
 According to Davis, the law is “not a prohibition on abortion in the second trimester,” but rather a restriction on a specific abortion method.

 The ACLU, which plans to challenge the law in court, called it “blatantly unconstitutional” because it bans the most common — and advocates say the safest — method of abortion in the second trimester of pregnancy.

 Bettina Brownstein, ACLU Arkansas co-counsel on the matter, noted in a statement that:

 The law effectively bans abortions after 14 weeks by making the safest, medically approved procedure a felony.
 It interferes with best medical practices by substituting safe, evidence-based practices with political ideology …

 The law imposes an undue burden by placing a substantial obstacle in the way of a woman’s constitutional right to an abortion.
 It is clearly unconstitutional.

 The bill passed the Republican-led Arkansas state Senate on 26 January 2017 with a 25-6 vote divided largely along party lines, and it was signed by Governor Hutchinson the next day.
-The law does not go into effect until later in 2017, or 90 days after the state legislature formally adjourns in late spring.
+The law was slated to go into effect later in 2017, but a federal judge judge blocked its implementation via preliminary injunction at the end of July.